genomeud/SRA-ome/README.md

 SRA's Experiment definition:
 "An experiment is a unique sequencing result for a specific sample."

-The experiment is most important entity, it contains all the information about the sequencing procedure:
+The experiment is the most important entity, it contains all the information about the sequencing procedure:
 Design, LibraryName, LibrarySource, LibraryLayout, LibrarySelection, LibraryStrategy, PlatformName, InstrumentName.

 Most of these fields are actually stored in a separated table (with all the fields possibilities) and are referred as a FK.